kishanrajeev/Gokul_Bhajans/README.md

 ## License

-SmartSnap is licensed under the MIT License.
+GokulBhajans is licensed under the MIT License.